bkabrda/atomicapp-builder/README.md

                         registry
   --keep-tmpdir         Keep tmpdir with sources of all the resolved apps and
-                        print a path to it --force-rebuild       Rebuild even if images are available in provided registry
+                        print a path to it --skip-if-in-registry
-  -q, --quiet           Only output names of built images after build is done -v, --verbose         Print lots of debugging information
+                        Skip building images that are available in provided -q, --quiet           Only output names of built images after build is done -v, --verbose         Print lots of debugging information
 ```